Through my writing I seek to entertain and inform with stories that take the reader on a journey of scientific exploration and discovery

 My path to becoming a science writer started at the age of five or six: I remember watching a TV repairman remove the back of my family's first television, hoping he'd have it working again in time for a triple bill of Foghorn Leghorn cartoons — the 'good ol' boy' rooster with a penchant for mischief, and my childhood hero.

 Many years later, still curious and keen to expand my knowledge of the inner workings of the universe, I headed to university to study for a Bachelor's degree in physics.
-The other-worldliness of quantum mechanics, and elegance of special relativity piqued my curiosity further, prompting me to study for a Master's degree in physics, and then a PhD in chemistry.
+The other-worldliness of quantum mechanics and elegance of special relativity piqued my curiosity further, prompting me to study for a Master's degree in radiation physics, and then a Ph.D. in analytical chemistry.

-At university I ploughed through popular science books, from Chopra and Dawkins, to Feynman and Gould, discovered Christopher Hitchens and Iain M. Banks, and extended my proclivity for non-fiction to reading Homer, Hemingway, Amis (father and son), and others.
-Storytelling that sparked my imagination, and fertilised my nascent writing aspirations.
+At university, I devoured popular science books, from Chopra and Dawkins to Feynman and Gould, and discovered the joys of great storytelling by reading Christopher Hitchens, Iain Banks, Homer, Hemingway, Amis (father and son), and others, sparking my imagination, and fertilized my nascent writing aspirations.

-After leaving university, I worked as a climate change consultant, advising governments, institutions and companies on how to address the impacts, and adapt to the risks, from climate change.
-My work took me to many countries, fanning my curiosity for the world, and further driving my interest in science and technology and how they could be harnessed to address the challenges of a changing climate.
+After leaving university, I worked as a climate change consultant, advising governments, institutions, and companies on how to address the impacts, and adapt to the risks, from climate change.
+My work took me to many countries, fanning my curiosity for the world, and further driving my interest in science and technology and how they could be harnessed to bring about a better world.

-Honing my writing and communication skills by preparing proposals, reports, and technical documents, and through the delivery of lectures and talks at international conferences, universities and schools, and other public forums, I became increasing interested in writing about science, and enrolled in writing courses as well as penning stories in my spare time.
+Honing my writing and communication skills by preparing proposals, reports, and technical documents, through giving lectures and talks at international conferences, universities and schools, and other public forums, I became increasingly interested in writing about science, and enrolled in writing courses and penning stories in my spare time.

-Now, as a science writer, I combine my love of science and passion for writing, to impart the humanity, challenge, and magnificence of scientific discovery and technological advancements, in ways that are interesting, entertaining and accessible to the curious and inquisitive.
+Now, as a science and technology writer, I combine my love of science and passion for writing to impart the humanity, challenge, and magnificence of scientific discovery and technological advancements, in ways that are interesting, entertaining and accessible to the curious and inquisitive.